U.S. airlines gain final approval to drop services to 75 domestic airports

 United can halt service to airports including Chattanooga, Tennessee; Hilton Head and Myrtle Beach, South Carolina as well as Key West, Florida.

-Other airlines winning approval to halt some flights include American Airlines (AAL.O), Sun Country Airlines and Silver Airlines.
+Other airlines winning approval to halt some flights include American Airlines, Sun Country Airlines and Silver Airlines.

 Reporting by David Shepardson; Editing by Kim Coghill and Edwina Gibbs